akwan84/fitness-tracker/README.md

 3. You are going to need 2 of these (run the above command twice), copy them both without the quotes

 ### Installing Dependencies
-With Node.js installed on your computer, navigate to the project in your terminal and type `npm install` to install all the needed dependencies for the project.
+With `node` installed on your computer, navigate to the project in your terminal and type `npm install` to install all the needed dependencies for the project.

 ### Environment Variable Setup
 Open the project up in your file explorer or IDE and in the root of the project, create a `.env` file and add the following content: